Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 2. Manually check the pages in the sitemap.xml and ensure that the core pages you want to rank are included in the sitemap.xml file

-3. Remove any pages which are not relevant for search by adding a no-index tag to those pages
+3. Remove any pages that are not relevant for search by adding a no-index tag to those pages

 4. Once you’re happy with the sitemap, visit Google Search Console under Index => Sitemaps and request Google to crawl the sitemap URL by entering it and clicking submit: